sikang/mpl_ros/README.md

 `use_acc = false` | `use_acc = false` | `use_acc = true`

-Here are several functions to set up a planning thread:
+After setting up start and goal states, a planning thread can be started as:
 ```c++
 std::unique_ptr<MPMapUtil> planner(new MPMapUtil(true)); // Declare a mp planner using voxel map
 planner->setMapUtil(map_util); // Set collision checking function